izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 :align: center
 ```

-Note that, from now on, we will move away from our grid notation for inequalities and return to the correlator form.
-To see how to translate between these forms see Appendix A.
+To see how we translated between correlator form and grid form in the first line, see Appendix A.

 ## SOS Bounds